chuangao/BicMix/README.md

 ## Use devtools to install in R

-I found that install_github does not always work.
-Please install from source (see below) is this is the case.

 `library(devtools)` <br/>
 `install_github("chuangao/BicMix")` <br/>

+I found that install_github does not always work.
+Please install from source (see below) if this is the case.

 ## Install from source